ShipEngine/shipengine-twitter-bot/README.md

 > I wonder if @ShipEngineBot can help me ship 5kg of potato chips to 78702 from 90210

 > @ShipEngineBot Can you help me send a package from Denver to Orlando?
 It weighs 4 pounds.

-### Complete walkthrough
-For a complete walkthrough of the code, go to [https://jamesmessinger.com/ship-engine-bot/](https://jamesmessinger.com/ship-engine-bot/)